 Håfa adai!
 Welcome to Bookmarks & Armchairs!

 I post book reviews every Monday.
 Each week will feature reviews from specific genres, sorted into “bookshelves.”
-Some months—like heritage months and “spooky season”—will have a unifying theme and not follow the regular weekly post order.
+Some months—like heritage months and “spooky season”—will have a unifying theme and may not follow the regular weekly post order.
 Months with a 5th Monday will be a flex day where I either post extra book reviews or take a break.
-Weeks featuring a book I am revisiting for a review will might have a second book review posted.
+Weeks featuring a book I am revisiting for a review might have a second book review posted.

 Week 1: Fiction or Non-Fiction